Ōgi logo Ōgi

 Promoted Silver General

-A promoted silver general () moves one square orthogonally, or one square diagonally forward, giving it six possible destinations.
-It cannot move diagonally backwards.
+A Promoted Silver General () moves one square orthogonally in any direction, or one square diagonally forward, for a total of up to six possible destinations.
+It cannot move diagonally backward.

 Knight